wellingtonn96/devs-location-pattern-strategy/README.md

 Devs Location
 </h1>
 <p align="center">
-About NodeJS REST API that consumes devs profiles on GitHub and register in the database with their specific locations.
-This app using the pattern strategy with postgres and mogodb.
+NodeJS REST API that consumes devs profiles on GitHub and register in the database with their specific locations.
+This app using the pattern strategy with Postgres and MongoDB.
 </p>

 This app using all the latest features, tools and practices in web development!